 Book a Buffalo Bills luxury suite for the next home game!

 The cold weather in upstate New York makes for an incredible backdrop for football.
-New Era Field in Orchard Park, NY, home to the Buffalo Bills, has hosted many of these epic contests.
+Highmark Stadium in Orchard Park, NY, home to the Buffalo Bills, has hosted many of these epic contests.
 Continuing to search for their first Super Bowl championship, the Bills faithful pour into this venue week after week, braving the elements to cheer on their hometown heroes.

 1986 marked a change for the Bills as Jim Kelly moved from the USFL to the NFL.
 Buffalo’s 1983 first round draft pick brought with him a tremendous amount of talent and strength.
 His leadership was exactly what Buffalo was missing.
 A tough competitor that never backed down, Kelly added to a talented roster that, under new head coach Marv Levy, was poised for a major turnaround.
 By 1988, the Bills had reached the AFC Championship game, losing to Cincinnati 21-10.

-What followed in the next four seasons is as unprecedented as it is heartbreaking.
+What followed in the next four seasons was as unprecedented as it was heartbreaking.
 The Buffalo Bills would top the AFC in 1990, 91, 92, and 93, reaching the Super Bowl four years in a row.
 However, this AFC dynasty would lose each title game.
-Despite their dominant play and recognizable stars such as Bruce Smith, Thurman Thomas, Andre Reed, Cornelius Bennett, Steve Tasker, and other, the Bills could never break through and make it to the stage as the confetti fell on them as champions.
+Despite their dominant play and recognizable stars such as Bruce Smith, Thurman Thomas, Andre Reed, Cornelius Bennett, Steve Tasker, and others, the Bills could never break through and make it to the stage where the confetti would fall on them as champions.

 Buffalo’s rich history as contenders has brought some top level talent through their locker room over the years.
 The greatest competitors for this franchise include Bruce Smith, Jim Kelly, Thurman Thomas, Andre Reed, OJ Simpson, Cornelius Bennett, Steve Tasker, and Darryl Talley.
 A more detailed history of the NFL’s Buffalo Bills can be obtained by clicking here.